Ensuring a Safe Bite: Role of FSSAI in India's Food Safety Laws

 One of the foremost concerns in ensuring overall wellness is food safety.
 It is an aspect that cannot be compromised with, or left unattended.
 Food safety equals fortune, where F stands for fantastic food that can only be delivered, once FSSAI takes the lead and ensures that quality & safety is maintained.

 To mention, According to the Food Safety & Standards Act (FSS) of 2006, food safety refers to the “assurance that food is acceptable for human consumption for the intended use”.
 It ensures that the food is safe for consumption, handling, storage and preparation, preventing any illness that might cause serious repercussions.
-Not limited to this, it helps in retaining food hygiene, food labelling or any additives.
+Not limited to this, it helps in retaining food hygiene, food labeling or any additives.

-Role of FSSAI in Ensuing Food laws in India
+Role of FSSAI in Ensuing Food Laws in India

 The full form of FSSAI refers to the Food Safety and Standards Authority of India, which is responsible for regulating the quality and safety of food in India.
 It is established under the FSS Act of 2006 and is entirely responsible for imposing regulations and guidelines related to food safety, hygiene as well and packaging.

-FSSAI has set standards for food products, based on which it covers a wide range of aspects, including food additives, contaminants and other residues.
+FSSAI has set standards for food products, based on which it covers a wide range of aspects, including food additives, contaminants, and other residues.
 It is based on these factors, which encourage FSSAI or ensure that the food remains protected from harmful products, by making rightful decisions on food safety.

 Besides setting standards or established guidelines, FSSAI is responsible for conducting inspections or audits for the business firms, to ensure that they comply with the food safety laws or hygiene, just by minimizing the risks of diseases.